Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs Female

-Both male and female Dragon Li cats are happiest and healthiest when spayed or neutered.
-When fixed, both sexes have very similar personalities and there is not much difference between one and the other.
+Male and female Dragon Li cats are happiest and healthiest when spayed or neutered.
+When fixed, both sexes have very similar personalities, and there is not much difference between them.
 Unaltered males are more likely to be territorial and aggressive towards other animals.
-They also have a greater incidence of behavior issues such as spraying to scent mark.
+They also have a greater incidence of behavior issues, such as spraying and scent marking.

 Unspayed female cats are more high-strung and anxious.
-They also go through heat cycles every three to four weeks that can cause discomfort, behavior problems, and unwanted male attention.
-It’s recommended to spay or neuter your cats if possible in order to help your cats be healthy and relaxed.
+They also go through heat cycles every three to four weeks, which can cause discomfort, behavior problems, and unwanted male attention.
+It’s recommended that you spay or neuter your cats, if possible, to help them be healthy and relaxed.

 Final Thoughts

-The Dragon Li cat is a new cat breed, but we hope you can see why cat fanciers are eager to bring this cat out of obscurity.
-Between their beautiful golden-brown coats, their dazzling green eyes, and their charming personalities, these cats have it all.
-Their intelligence and beauty has made them highly respected in China, and now the rest of the world gets to experience it too.
-Although this breed doesn’t make the ideal pet for everyone, if you are lucky enough to own a Dragon Li cat you’ll be able to see right away what makes this cat stand out.
+The Dragon Li cat is a new breed, but we hope you can see why cat fanciers are eager to bring this cat out of obscurity.
+Between their beautiful golden-brown coats, dazzling green eyes, and charming personalities, these cats have it all.
+Their intelligence and beauty have made them highly respected in China, and now the rest of the world gets to experience it, too.

 Featured Image Credit: Phichak, Shutterstock